neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 ##### Natural Language (NLP/NLG)

 For natural language processing (NLP) and natural language generation (NLG) tasks, Sparsify supports the dataset formats used by the Hugging Face library.
-Hugging Face datasets can be represented in various file formats including JSON, CSV, and JSON lines format (.jsonl).
+Hugging Face datasets can be represented in various file formats, including JSON, CSV, and JSON lines format (.jsonl).

 ##### Specifications